bitzhuwei/CSharpGL/CSharpGL/IFontTexture/FontTexture/readme.md

 ![FontBitmapHelper.2_PrepareFinalBitmapSize.cs.png](https://github.com/bitzhuwei/CSharpGL/blob/gh-pages/images/CSharpGL/FontBitmapHelper.2_PrepareFinalBitmapSize.cs.png?raw=true)
 3. Create final bitmap and print all glyphs onto it.
 We print all glyphs and setup glyph's xoffset/yoffset during the same loop.
 ![FontBitmapHelper.3_PrintBitmap.cs.png](https://github.com/bitzhuwei/CSharpGL/blob/gh-pages/images/CSharpGL/FontBitmapHelper.3_PrintBitmap.cs.png?raw=true)

 ## what does it look like?
 Here shows what it looks like.
+The image inside of the red rectangle is what we got from FonBitmap.
 ![FontBitmapHelper.3_PrintBitmap.cs.png](https://github.com/bitzhuwei/CSharpGL/blob/gh-pages/images/CSharpGL/FontTexture.jpg?raw=true)